Skip to content

 Scams involving your personal information

-Start here when the main concern is what a scammer has: your email, phone, address, password, verification code, card number, bank details, Social Security number, or ID.
+Start here if a scammer may have your email, phone number, address, password, verification code, card number, bank details, Social Security number, or ID.

 Different information creates different risk